Today’s blog is going to get straight to the point, because although it isn’t a glamorous topic, it is very important.

 The biggest factor that impedes market progress, is human nature.

-In reality, there’s no reason for a market to drop as fast it does when it does, but it’s fear and skepticism that lead to people being scared, and through their cynicism they directly cause the market to slow down faster.
+In reality, there’s no reason for a market to drop as fast it does when it does, but it’s fear and skepticism that lead to people being scared, and through their cynicism they directly cause the market to crash.

 What do I mean by this?

 There are a ton of factors that psychologically shift people’s mentality and make a market fall faster than it needs to.
 People don’t realize that you are in control of your own destiny and all of us are responsible for a market going up or down.